Simply enter your details in the enquiry form to start personalising your experience or if you have any questions about booking this tour.

 No additional permits are required to trek the Ausangate circuit.
 Any costs charged by the communities in the Ausangate region are included in the price of your trek.

-As alternative trekking specialists, Apus Peru already offers a range of unique customised Ausangate treks, including the Ausangate 7 Lagunas Rainbow Mountain Trek 5D/4N – for those looking to add a detour to see the impressive Rainbow Mountains of Peru, the famous lagoons and the red valley!
+As alternative trekking specialists, Apus Peru already offers a range of unique customised Ausangate treks, including the Ausangate 7 Lagunas Rainbow Mountain Trek 5D/4N – for those looking to add a detour to see the famous “7 lagunas,” a series of seven sparkling turquoise lakes.

 You can also customize your Ausangate trekking experience by adding on one or more of our Cusco day tours, like the Sacred Valley Tour, or opting to add a Machu Picchu Extension.